philgentric/klik/README.md

 Recommended after training: visit the folder in .klik that has the name of your config and browse the "prototypes" i.e. the "faces" that were stored during training: you may find weird ones that are caused by face detection false positives (sometimes things that are detected as faces are not faces).
 Simply delete these bogus images and the next time you load the config, the vgg19 vector file will be erased too.

-## TODO list

-Try faster jpeg decoding like twelveMonkey

-Try supporting more formats via Java Advanced Imaging

-Try better down-scaling filters (not needed on mac screens, it is built-in) for example with imgscalr

-Native ? (you can install grallVM )

-## Abandoned TODO list

-Make an installer for Mac,Linux and windows: too much work to maintain, not competitive with the "from source" methods (gradle and jbang)